Designing A Website Based On Human Behaviour

 Hyperbolic Discounting

-Before adding a product to the cart, no one expects to buy anything else.
+No one expects to buy anything else before adding a product to the cart.
 With hyperbolic discounting, most users succumb to the temptation to buy something new or miss out on a steal-worthy deal!
 By falling for this “FOMO” or “fear of missing out”.

 However, the ultimate decision of the user depends on various factors like the reason for their purchase and their budget.